Crewe Works: London and North Western Railway

 In 1845, the Liverpool and Manchester Railway was merged with the Grand Junction.
 These, in turn, merged in 1846, with the London and Birmingham Railway and the Manchester and Birmingham Railway to form the London and North Western Railway (LNWR).
 All four had their own workshops but, in time, locomotive building was concentrated at Crewe.

 In 1857, John Ramsbottom became Locomotive Superintendent.
 He had previously invented the first reliable safety valve and the scoop for picking up water from troughs between the tracks.
 He went on to improve the precision and interchangeability of tools and components.

 In 1862, locomotive work was transferred from Wolverton.
 Wolverton became the carriage works, while wagon building was concentrated at Earlestown.

 In 1853, Crewe had begun to make its own wrought iron and roll its own rails, and in 1864 installed a Bessemer converter for manufacturing steel.
-In 1868 it became the first place to use open-hearth furnaces on an industrial scale.
-It also built its own brickworks.
+In 1868, it became the first place to use open-hearth furnaces on an industrial scale; it also built its own brickworks.
 Later the works was fitted with two electric arc furnaces.

-Production increased steadily and, with the sale to the Lancashire and Yorkshire Railway of ten 2-4-0 and eighty six 0-6-0 locomotives, privately owned manufacturers took out an injunction in 1876 to restrain the railway from producing anything but its own needs.
+Production increased steadily and, with the sale to the Lancashire and Yorkshire Railway of ten 2-4-0 and eighty six 0-6-0 locomotives, privately-owned manufacturers took out an injunction in 1876 to restrain the railway from producing anything but its own needs.
 This remained in force until British Rail Engineering Limited was established in 1969.

-By 1920 Crewe Works had grown into a poorly laid-out establishment with nine separate erecting shops, four of which could only handle smaller locomotives, and the LNWR sanctioned plans for a new large erecting shop which placed on hold until revised and implemented later by the LMS.
+By 1920, Crewe Works had grown into a poorly laid-out establishment with nine separate erecting shops, four of which could only handle smaller locomotives.
+The LNWR sanctioned plans for a new large erecting shop, which placed on hold until it was revised and implemented later by the LMS.